Battlestar Galactica Deadlock

-Battlestar Galactica Deadlock is a turn-based strategy video game developed by Black Lab Games and published by Slitherine Software for Windows on July 15, 2021.
+Battlestar Galactica Deadlock is a turn-based strategy video game developed by Black Lab Games and published by Slitherine Software for Windows on 31 August 2017.
 It is based on the science fiction franchise Battlestar Galactica.

 Gameplay

 Battlestar Galactica Deadlock is a 3D turn-based strategy game.
 It uses a simultaneous turn structure (WEGO) where opponents confirm commands and are then executed at the same time.
-Deadlock is based the first Cylon war.
+Deadlock is based in the first Cylon war.
 There is player versus player multiplayer or two player co-op against the artificial intelligence (AI).

+Development

+Battlestar Galactica Deadlock was developed by Black Lab Games, a studio based in Perth, Australia.
+Following the release of their previous game, Star Hammer: The Vanguard Prophecy, publisher Slitherine asked them if they had any intellectual properties (IPs) they were interested in working on, and director Paul Turbett listed multiple IPs, including Battlestar Galactica, leading to them being allowed to work with this IP.
+Before the story or gameplay were designed, Turbett created "guiding principles" for how to make an authentic Battlestar Galactica experience, The core team was five people, with additional contributors helping out, such as the soundtrack's composer, Ash Gibson Greig.
+The voice acting was done by Slitherine, which sourced and recorded the voice talent in Los Angeles.

 Release

-Battlestar Galactica Deadlock was developed by Black Lab Games, a studio based in Perth, Australia.
-Deadlock was announced on May 16, 2017, for PC, PlayStation 4, and Xbox One.
+Battlestar Galactica Deadlock was announced on 16 May 2017, for PC, PlayStation 4, and Xbox One.
 The release date was set for summer 2017.
-On August 31, 2017, the PC version was released.
+On 31 August 2017, the PC version was released.
 On the same day, the console versions were delayed to late 2017.
-The PlayStation 4 and Xbox One versions were released on December 8, 2017.
-A Nintendo Switch version was announced on September 25, 2019, and released on October 8, 2019.
+The PlayStation 4 and Xbox One versions were released on 8 December 2017.
+A Nintendo Switch version was announced on 25 September 2019, and released on 8 October 2019.
 Several downloadable content (DLC) packs have been released.

+In November 2025, developer Black Lab Games and publisher Slitherine Games announced that the game and its DLCs would be delisted from stores later that same month.
+No reason was given for the delistings.